DanielGausi/BattleNet-GameGuideTools/readme.txt

     - Scan the game guide to collect all item links, and search for a specific link by item name

+    The following functions are deactivated in the most current binary (because of the new forums)

     - Replace the "old" item links with the current ones in your guides on the Diablo 3 Forums.
     - Create some part of a JS code needed for a userscript to fix the old links